mbriemer/prediction-platform/README.md

 An implementation of a self-resolving prediction platform as described in [Self-Resolving Prediction Markets for Unverifiable Outcomes](https://arxiv.org/abs/2306.04305) by Srinivasan, Karger, and Chen.
+Also an experiment in heavily coding with AI.

 # Setup